yazanabuashour/finch/README.md

 - [ ] add db:push as part of CI/CD
 - [ ] prettier in ci/cd
 - [ ] add tests
+- [ ] system prompt or other ai instructions